h2non/nightmare-google-oauth2/README.md

 - **clientSecret** - Google API Client Secret ID.
 You can obtain it from the [Google API Console][console]
 - **scope** - Scope permissions URLs separated by spaces.
 Read more [here](https://developers.google.com/discovery/v1/using#discovery-doc-methods-scopes)
 - **useAccount** - In case of multiple associated Google accounts, define the email of the desired account to use
+- **verificationEmail** - In case that Google asks for the verification email.

 #### .getToken(params, callback)